noahjkrueger/vainglory-combat-simulation/README.md

 - LightArmor
 - LightShield
 - MetalJacket
+  - It's unclear when the passive effect is supposed to be considered/if affects true damage when calculating the damage to be taken.
+    This tool assumes that the damage reduction from the passive includes true damage and is considered right before taking the damage.
 - Oakheart
 - Pulseweave
 - ProtectorContract
 - ReflexBlock
 - RooksDecree
 - SlumberingHusk
+  - Fortified health is treated as doubling current health for effect duration.
+In the graph, this shows up as a massive heal.
 - Warmail